ldaniels528/trifecta/README.md

     | ztree       zookeeper  Retrieves Zookeeper directory structure                                                         |
     + ---------------------------------------------------------------------------------------------------------------------- +

-**NOTE**: Although the commands are shown in lowercase, they are case insensitive.

 To see the syntax/usage of a command, use the `syntax` command:

     core:/home/ldaniels> syntax kget